caleb-sideras/Tweetailyze/README.md

-<h1>TweetAIlyzeV1 - Twitter Summarizer</h1>
+<h1>TweetAIlyzeV2 - Twitter Summarizer</h1>
-<p>This FastAPI backend provides a way to summarize a Twitter account through embedding and clustering of tweets, then performing sentiment analysis and topic modeling.
+<p>FastAPI backend that summarizes a Twitter account's tweets through embedding/clustering of tweets, w/ sentiment analysis and topic modeling.
 Everything is commentend courtesy of ChatGPT.</p>
 <h2>How it works</h2>
 <ol>
   <li>The app takes a POST request of a Twitter account's username and gets the most recent X tweets using the tweepy package.</li>
   <li>The text of each tweet is preprocessed using the nltk package.</li>
-  <li>The preprocessed text is transformed into embeddings using the transformers package and the pre-trained bert-base-multilingual-cased model.</li>
+  <li>The preprocessed text is transformed into embeddings using OpenAI model 'text-embedding-ada-002'</li>
   <li>The embeddings are clustered using agglomerative clustering with cosine metric and average linkage.</li>
   <li>The tweets are separated into clusters based on their cluster labels.</li>
   <li>Sentiment analysis is performed using the VADER sentiment analyzer.</li>
   <li>Topic modeling is performed using non-negative matrix factorization (NMF) from the scikit-learn package.</li>
-  <li>The top words for each topic are classified using the OpenAI completion API.</li>
+  <li>The top words for each topic are classified using the OpenAI model 'text-curie-001'.</li>
-  <li>The results are returned.</p>
+  <li>Results are stored to Postgres and returned.</li>
 </ol>
 <h2>API Endpoint</h2>
 <p>/tweets</p>